Skip to Main Content

 Planning Your Visit

 Fife and Farro operates at 221 Newell Ave, San Antonio, TX 78215, in a part of the city that is most easily reached by rideshare or car rather than on foot from the central River Walk hotels.
 The north-bank location is deliberate for a bar in this tier: it filters for guests who have sought the place out.
-Booking details, hours, and pricing are leading confirmed directly with the venue, as these specifics are not yet centrally documented.
-As a general rule for bars at this level in mid-sized American cities, weekend evenings fill early and are leading approached with some advance planning, particularly if you are travelling with more than two people and want counter seating.
+Booking details and hours are best confirmed directly with the venue.
+Weekend evenings fill early, particularly if you are travelling with more than two people and want counter seating.

 Credentials Lens